bsnes-emu/bsnes/README.md

 the raw data originally encased in a game's ROM chip.
 If a game allows you to save your progress, that information needs to be stored somewhere.
-If you use an emulator's save-state feature, those save-states need to be stored somewhere.
+If you use an emulator's [save states](#save-states), those save states need to be stored somewhere.
 If you use Game Genie or Pro Action Replay codes, information about what codes exist, what codes are enabled,